1992 San Diego Chargers season: Week 3: vs. Pittsburgh Steelers

-A 4th quarter collapse saw a close game slip away from the Chargers.
-They began well, taking the opening kickoff converting three third downs, one of those with Anthony Miller's diving 35-yard reception.
-Lewis appeared to have opened the scoring with an 11-yard touchdown catch, but Harry Swayne was flagged for illegal motion, and the Chargers settled for a Carney field goal.
+San Diego took the opening kickoff and converted three third downs, one of those with Miller's diving 35-yard reception.
+Lewis appeared to have opened the scoring with an 11-yard touchdown catch, but Swayne was flagged for illegal motion, and the Chargers settled for a Carney field goal.
 In the 2nd quarter, the Steelers drove 80 yards in just 4 plays, taking the lead with a Neil O'Donnell touchdown pass.
 Late in the half, Humphries completed three consecutive passes for 39 yards, but took a blow to the ankle after the third of these and came out of the game..
 Gagliano came in and completed his first pass, but the drive stalled and Carney made a 43-yard kick with 1:18 on the clock.
-Pittsburgh tried to move into field goal range, but Donald Frank intercepted O'Donnell, and the Chargers took over at their own 34 with time for one more play.
+Pittsburgh tried to move into field goal range, but Frank intercepted O'Donnell, and the Chargers took over at their own 34 with time for one more play.
 Gagliano's Hail Mary pass was batted in the air and caught by Harmon for a 55-yard gain, but the Steelers were able to tackle him 11 yards short of the end zone, preserving their 7–6 lead at the intermission.

-Gagliano was intercepted on the Chargers' first possession of the second half; Greg Lloyd ran the ball back from his own 45 to the San Diego 20, but Swayne knocked the ball loose at the end of the return and Butts recovered.
+Gagliano was intercepted on the Chargers' first possession of the second half; Greg Lloyd ran the ball back from his own 45-yard line to the San Diego 20, but Swayne knocked the ball loose at the end of the return and Butts recovered.
 San Diego punted, and Pittsburgh lost another fumble on the next play, Henry Rolling knocking the ball from Barry Foster's grasp for Byrd to recover.
 With Humphries back in at quarterback, Bernstine had a 15-yard carry and the Chargers advanced 30 yards to a 4th and 2 at the Pittsburgh 8, before sending Carney in for a go-ahead field goal attempt of 25 yards.
 Carney pulled his attempt wide to the left, and the game quickly shifted Pittsburgh's way.
-O'Donnell led an 80-yard drive, capped by his second touchdown pass, though a missed extra point kept the score at 13–6 early in the final quarter.
-Humphries was intercepted on the next play, and O'Donnell ran for a score five plays later.
-The Steelers later added a field goal, and Humphries was intercepted a second time as the Chargers tried to pass their way back into the game.
+O'Donnell led an 80-yard touchdown drive, Humphries was intercepted on the next play, and O'Donnell ran for a score five plays later.
+The Steelers later added a field goal, and Humphries was intercepted a second time in the final minutes.

 Harmon was again the leading receiver, with 3 catches for 77 yards (he also ran 3 times for 17 yards).
-San Diego outgained Pittsburgh 330–272 but were hampered by 10 penalties for 90 yards.
+San Diego outgained Pittsburgh 330–272 but was hampered by 10 penalties for 90 yards.